 The medical resident bursary program provides bursaries to medical residents who agree to provide service to a rural, regional, or northern Saskatchewan community.
 Eligible residents include:

-Successful candidates receive bursary support in the amount of $25,000 per year to a maximum of two years.
+Successful candidates receive bursary support in the amount of $25,000 per year to a maximum of three years.
 Upon obtaining licensure, bursary recipients are required to provide full-time medical service in rural, northern, or regional Saskatchewan.
-The commitment required for one year of bursary funding is as follows:

 A comprehensive definition of full time medical practice for the purpose of fulfilling return-of-service commitments is included in the application form (link below).